 - Add in the cream, butter, salt and vanilla and whisk it all together (carefully, it can splatter!)

-TIP ALERT: Slice off a small piece of the outside skin side, just opposite the bowl.
+Pro tip: Slice off a small piece of the outside skin side, just opposite the bowl.
 This will allow the melon to sit level on whatever serving dish you choose.

 MELON WITH ICE CREAM AND CARAMEL SAUCE